franzbischoff/false.alarm/.github/gitpod-Instructions.md

 It is possible that at this moment gitpod is setting up the project for the first time.

-Let it install all dependencies first.
+Let it install all dependencies first, start the extensions, etc.

-The project will be ready when the `R Interactive` terminal shows up.

 ## First Run

 Checklist:

 -  [ ] Ignore a warning about "X extensions are suggested but...".
--   [ ] The R terminal is started.
--   [ ] In the status bar (down-right), check for the status `R xxx` where xxx is a number.
-If no terminal is attached `R: (not attached)`, close the current R terminal (if any) using the command `q()`, open the command palette and select: `R: Create R terminal`.
+-  [ ] In the status bar (down-right), check for the status `R: xxx` or `R: (not attached)`.
+This means the R extension is prepared.
+Use Ctrl+Shift+P to open the command palette and select: `R: Create R terminal`.
--   [ ] Confirm that `renv` is activated: `Project '/workspace/false.alarm' loaded. [renv 0.13.2]`.
+-  [ ] Confirm that `renv` is activated.
+Example: `Project '/workspace/false.alarm' loaded. [renv 0.13.2]`.
 -  [ ] On the first run, the folder inst/extdata will be missing/empty.
 You need to run the `run.R` script first to download the dataset and start the first `targets` run.

 ## Next

-Below the Explorer View, you'll see the Task Explorer, there I added the most used commands I used during the development (under the 'vscode' branch, not the 'bash').
+If gitpod didn't mess up, below the Explorer View, you'll see the Task Explorer, there I added the most used commands I used during the development (under the 'vscode' branch, not the 'bash').

+If there is no Task Explorer, use the command palette and select `Tasks: Run Task`.

 The most important ones: